-The forest management and protection costs (see examples on page 17) in your timber growing business are fully deductible against income from any source when you materially participate in the business (see "material participation" on page 4).
+The forest management and protection costs (see examples on page 18) in your timber-growing business are fully deductible against income from any source when you materially participate in the business (see material participation on page 5).

-Taking these deductions as part of business operations has advantages over deductions on investment property, which are subject to the 2% adjusted gross income floor (see page 17).
-Deductions by timber business operations are not subject to the 2% floor limitation.
+Taking these deductions as part of business operations has advantages over deductions on investment property, which are subject to the 2-percent AGI floor (see page 18).
+Deductions by timber business operations are not subject to the 2-percent floor limitation.

-The deduction for timber management and protection costs incurred in a business is limited if you do not materially participate in the activity (see page 4).
-The deduction from passive activity can only offset income from passive activity.
+The deduction for timber management and protection costs incurred in a business is limited if you do not materially participate in the activity (see page 5).
+The deduction from passive activity can offset income only from passive activity.

-To currently deduct the woodland management and protection costs, you generally must meet the profit requirement and timber operations not be classified as hobby activity (see page 3).
-Note that profit requirement include the expectation of a future profit from asset appreciation.
+To currently deduct the woodland management and protection costs, you generally must meet the profit requirement, and timber operations must not be classified as hobby activity (see page 4).
+Note that profit requirement includes the expectation of a future profit from asset appreciation.
 The expenses must be ordinary and necessary in carrying on your business during the tax year.
-Also, if your woodland business is a passive activity (see page 4), and your business has a loss, passive loss cannot be deducted in the current year.
+Also, if your woodland business is a passive activity (see page 5) and your business has a loss, passive loss cannot be deducted in the current year.

-Report your deductible business expenses on Form 1040 Schedule C. Timber operation incidental to farming is reported on Form 1040 Schedule F.
+Report your deductible business expenses on Form 1040 Schedule C. Report timber operation incidental to farming on Form 1040 Schedule F.

-Specific lines are listed for taxes, interest and travel and meals expenses; most timber management expenses that are not separately listed may be reported under "Other Expenses".
+Specific lines are listed for taxes, interest, and travel and meals expenses; most timber management expenses that are not separately listed may be reported under Other Expenses.